LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 - `uniq -c` The final command will tell the computer to remove duplicates but, as it is doing so, to count those duplicates and hold that data in memory.

-As this is the last bit, the shell then - by default - prints the results to a shell, i.e. the number of articles published in 2009 in academic journals whose title contains the word 'International', with counts separated by journal.
+As this is the last bit, the shell then - by default - prints the results to the shell (the screen), i.e. the number of articles published in 2009 in academic journals whose title contains the word 'International', with counts separated by journal.

 There are a few false positives, but this is still a good start: from 500,000 lines of journal article metadata to a few numbers and names just by typing one line of code.